Music is a crucial element of what St Peter's has to offer.

 Our co-curricula offerings in relation to Music are incredibly vast and unique.
 These opportunities allow students to further build upon their classroom knowledge and skills, and develop the skills to work collaboratively with others.
 Participating in these groups is a highly rewarding opportunity as students share their love of Music with each other.

 St Peter’s employs an experienced P.E. specialist teacher to coordinate the development of all facets of the school’s P.E. and sporting programme.
-The school offers comprehensive sporting opportunities including gymnastics classes, tennis tuition and swimming classes.
+The school offers comprehensive sporting opportunities including gymnastics classes and swimming classes.

 Students in Kindergarten - Year 2 are involved in a skills-based sport programme which aims to build fundamental movement skills.
 Students in Years 3 - 6 focus on demonstrating an understanding of movement skills, concepts and strategies to respond confidently and competently in a variety of physical activity contexts.